-Join Elisabeth Robson for an in-depth discussion in this video What is the singleton pattern?, part of Foundations of Programming: Design Patterns.
+Join Elisabeth Robson for an in-depth discussion in this video What is the singleton pattern?, part of Programming Foundations: Design Patterns.

 In this chapter, we're going to explore the Singleton pattern.
 Now the Singleton pattern maybe the most well known pattern out there.
 At first glance, it's deceptively simple but as you'll see, there's a lot of thinking that goes into the correct implementation of the pattern.
 But before we get to all that, let's take a look at the pattern definition.
 The Singleton Pattern is a pattern that ensures that there is only ever one single instance of a class.
 And it provides a global way to get to that instance.
 Let's break that down.
 First a Singleton is an instance of a class and by this definition reading closely, that class is making sure that only one instance is ever created.